woosaaahh/sj.nvim/README.md

 - There is an `auto_jump` feature which will automatically jump to a match if it is the only one in the visible area.
 You will not have to type `<Enter>` or `:` and a label ;
 - If there are no matches for the current pattern, the pattern in the command line will be displayed in a different color.
+Starting from `0.2.0`, you can restore the last matching pattern by pressing `<Alt-Backspace>`.

 ## Configuration